Running a Full Node

 Docker issues

-Issue: Container won't start or crashes (Docker Compose method only).
+Issue: Container won't start or crashes.

 Solutions: